 SWR-REQ-393149/B-Main Node Requirements

-An A2B master node communicates to the Host module and one or more downstream slave nodes.
-The master node initiates all communication to/from the slave devices.
+An A2B main node communicates to the Host module and one or more downstream sub nodes.
+The main node initiates all communication to/from the sub devices.

 SWR-REQ-393181/B-Maximum Phantom Power Allocation

-The Master Node can supply power to one or more slave units
+The Main Node can supply power to one or more sub node units

-(Verification Test: HLSL_A2B_LINK_REQ__)
+(Verification Test: HLSL_A2B_LINK_REQ_3.2.23)

-The maximum amount of constant current a Master Node can supply is 300 mA.
+The maximum amount of constant current a Main Node can supply is 300 mA.

-Rationale: Power consumption can be controlled by using Power down Mode, Standby Mode or Control Mode within the Master Node.
-Analog Devices recommends a 500 mA regulator.
+Rationale: Power consumption can be controlled by using Power down Mode, Standby Mode or Control Mode within the Main Node.
+Analog Devices recommends a 500 mA regulator to account for inrush current.

 SWR-REQ-393150/B-Sub Node Requirements

-An A2B Slave node communicates to a master, and optionally one or more slave nodes.
-After initial configuration by master, a slave node can optionally send/receive data to/from another slave node directly without requiring the data to be routed by master.
+An A2B Sub node communicates to a Main node, and optionally one or more Sub nodes.
+After initial configuration by Master node, a Sub node can optionally send/receive audio data to/from another Sub node directly without requiring the data to be routed by Main node.

-A slave cannot independently send data to other slaves in AD241x.
+A Sub node cannot independently send audio data to other Sub nodes in AD241x.
+A Sub node can independently send audio data to/from other Sub nodes in AD242x/AD243x.

 SWR-REQ-393182/B-Sub Node Communication